Auditor independence: Partner Rotation Policies

 A study was conducted to analyze the effects of auditor rotation and auditor tenure on companies listed in the Indonesia Stock Exchange.
 Based on the results from this study, it is shown that auditor rotation has a significant impact on auditor independence (in a positive way).
 However, auditor tenure has a negative impact on auditor independence.
 There is evidence that shows the differences in the impact between short-term and long-term tenures on auditor independence.
 An example of the negative effects a long-term tenure has on auditor independence is the consideration to issue a going-concern opinion.
 For example, if an auditor has been auditing a firm for over 10 years, they may brush off a large problem in the company and issue a clean opinion because they believe that they are familiar with the company.

 For CPA firms auditing publicly traded companies, the lead partner on the audit engagement has to rotate every 5 years and have a 5-year cooling-off period for audits of public firms.
 Secondary/other partners need 7 years with 2 cooling-off periods for audits of public firms.
 Additionally, the PCAOB requires CPA firms auditing publicly traded companies to indicate how long the firm has been auditing the company, also known as tenure.

 Currently, there is no PCAOB requirement for companies to rotate their audit firm.
 However, the PCAOB has explored the possibility of making firm rotation a standard in 2011.
 The PCAOB wanted to see if there were any more ways to ensure auditors could maintain their independence and professional skepticism.
-In the end, the PCAOB did not decide to enforce mandatory audit firm rotation because there were many findings that were not supportive.
+In the end, the PCAOB did not decide to enforce mandatory audit firm rotation because there were findings that were not supportive.
 For example, it would not be cost-beneficial.
 However, former Chairman James R. Doty encouraged both supporters and non-supporters of audit firm rotation to continue to research this topic.

 However, CPA firms that audit non-public companies are not required to rotate their partners.
 With this in mind, it is important to consider the quality of the audit.
 For example, auditors may become subjective if they have been auditing the same firm for a large number of years.
 Additionally, it is difficult for smaller CPA firms to rotate their partners if there are only a few partners.